 The moderator introduced me to the class.
 It was go time.

-Despite my anxiety, the moment I started speaking, homeboy fear gave up.
-My heart went back to its normal pace, my breathing was calm, and the presentation was a success.
-The kids connected with the message.
+Despite my anxiety, the moment I started speaking and sharing my stories of challenging life decisions, difficulties, transitions, and happily-ever-after… homeboy fear gave up.
+My heart slowly went back to its normal pace, my breathing was calm, and the presentation was a success.
+The kids connected with the message (even though we were doing this virtually).
 I had inspired them.

 Imposter syndrome has nothing to do with doubting my actual abilities and knowledge, or thinking that I’m good enough or not.
 It has to do with thinking that I’m not supposed to be nervous or afraid while using these abilities and knowledge.